okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ### You're ready to integrate

 After configuring your org, you're ready to start integrating the enrollment and challange flows into your app.
-Integrate these flows using the following step-by-step instructions:
+The enrollment and challenge flows can be iniitated several different ways.
+The following instructions use the sign-in use case to walk you through out to integrate these flows in your app:

 * [Integrate enrollment flow](#integrate-enrollment-flow)
 * [Integrate challenge flow](#integrate-challenge-flow)